jamescoupe/AttnGAN/README.md

 You can download the bird pretrained models using the script `download-bird-pretrained-model.sh`.
 You will need `gdown` for that, make sure you run `pip install -r requirements.txt` before running it.

 **Sampling**
-- Run `python main.py --cfg cfg/eval_bird.yml --gpu 1` to generate examples from captions in files listed in "./data/birds/example_filenames.txt".
+- Run `python main.py --cfg cfg/eval_bird.yml --gpu 1` to generate examples from captions in files listed in `./data/birds/example_filenames.txt`.
 Results are saved to `DAMSMencoders/`.
+- For sampling, be sure to set `TRAIN.FLAG` and `B_VALIDATION` to `False`.
+In case of executing the model on a CPU, set `--gpu` parameter to a negative value.
+The file `example_filenames.txt` should contain a list of files, where each file has a one caption per line.
+After execution, `AttnGAN` will generate 3 image files (with different qualities) and 2 attention maps.
 - Change the `eval_*.yml` files to generate images from other pre-trained models.
 - Input your own sentence in "./data/birds/example_captions.txt" if you wannt to generate images from customized sentences.